tonyandrewmeyer/juju-docs/sdk/how-to-guides/manage-storage.md

 ctx = scenario.Context(MyCharm)
 ctx.run('some-event-that-will-request-more-storage', scenario.State())

-# The charm has requested two 'foo' storages to be provisioned:
+# The charm has requested two 'foo' storage volumes to be provisioned:
 assert ctx.requested_storages['foo'] == 2
 ```

-Requesting storages has no other consequence in Scenario.
-In real life, this
+Requesting storage volumes has no other consequence in Scenario.
+In real life,
-request will trigger Juju to provision the storage and execute the charm again
+this request will trigger Juju to provision the storage and execute the charm
-with foo-storage-attached.
-So a natural follow-up Scenario test suite for this
+again with foo-storage-attached.
+So a natural follow-up Scenario test suite for
-case would be:
+this case would be:

 ```
 ctx = scenario.Context(MyCharm)
 foo_0 = scenario.Storage('foo')
-# The charm is notified that one of the storages it has requested is ready:
+# The charm is notified that one of the storage volumes it has requested is ready:
 ctx.run(foo_0.attached_event, State(storage=[foo_0]))

 foo_1 = scenario.Storage('foo')